SC

 A 5x ROAS can still mean negative ROI if your product costs are high.
 That's why break-even ROAS matters — it bridges the gap by anchoring ROAS to your actual product margin, giving you a profit-focused target instead of a raw ratio.

 Use ROAS for day-to-day campaign comparison.
 Use ROI (with break-even ROAS) to know if campaigns are actually making the business money.
+To find your overall business break-even point — across all costs, not just ads — use a break even calculator.

 Break-Even ROAS at Every Gross Margin Level